nerzh/ios-swift-package-manager-example/README.md

 ]
 ```

-inside root prodject directory execute this command for regenerate Dependencies.xcodeproj file and update your dependencies
+inside root directory of your project execute this command for regenerate Dependencies.xcodeproj file and update your dependencies

 ```bash
 cd ./Dependencies && ./generate-xcodeproj.rb && cd ../